deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `allow_world_readable_secrets`

 Garage checks the permissions of your secret files to make sure they're not world-readable.
-In some cases, the check might fail and consider your files as world-readable even if they're not.
-Such as when using Posix ACLs.
+In some cases, the check might fail and consider your files as world-readable even if they're not, for instance when using Posix ACLs.

 Setting `allow_world_readable_secrets` to `true` bypass this permission verification.